PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-8:-Generating-Tomes-winth-Runes.md

 2. Elemental Damage: Burning, Freezing, Stunning, ... .

-3. Number of Projectiles: Pretty straight-forward, how many orbs does the Spell create.
+3. Number of Projectiles: How many orbs does the Spell create.

 4. Special Modifier: Powerful Runes, that make the Spell Homing, Piercing, Chaining, ...
 .